findkit/findkit/packages/docs/docs/workers/runtime.md

 [structuredClone]: https://developer.mozilla.org/en-US/docs/Web/API/structuredClone
 [URLPattern]: https://developer.mozilla.org/en-US/docs/Web/API/URLPattern

-## Bundling
+## Using npm modules

-If you need to use a library from npm you can use a bundler to include it within your code.
+If you need to use a npm module you can use a bundler to include it within your code.
 Just point the `workers = []` to the output bundle.
 We recommend [esbuild][] for bundling.
 Use the ESM output format.